Li-Lab-SUSTech/FD-DeepLoc/README.md

 spatially-variant fitting case.
 This demo takes about 9 hours to train 2 networks and 2 hours to do the field-dependent CRLB test.

-2. `demo2` trains 2 networks based on our experimental large-FOV astigmatism NPC dataset (as shown in fig.4) with different settings
+2. `demo2` trains a network based on our experimental large-FOV astigmatism NPC dataset (as shown in fig.4).
-(whether to use the CoordConv and Cross Entropy).
 The corresponding test dataset contains two cropped sub-regions from the entire FOV with different field positions.
 It should be noted that the predictions of this dataset need drift correction for better view.
-This demo takes about 10 hours to train 2 networks and tens of minutes to predict.
+This demo takes about 5 hours to train and tens of minutes to predict.

+3. `demo3` illustrates the common using pipeline of FD-DeepLoc on a large FOV and DOF with field-dependent aberrations.
-3. `demo3` trains 2 networks based on our experimental large-FOV DMO-Tetrapod PSF (6μm) mitochondria dataset (as shown in fig.5) with different settings
-(whether to use the CoordConv and Cross Entropy).
-The corresponding test dataset contains two cropped sub-regions from the entire FOV with different field positions.
-A large grouping size (100nm between adjcent frames) and rendering by photons is recommended for this dataset.
-This demo takes about 10 hours to train 2 networks and 6 hours to predict.
+It is based on our experimental DMO-Tetrapod PSF (3μm) neuron dataset (as shown in fig.6).
+The dataset contains the first 10,000 raw frames of the entire FOV.
+This demo takes about 5 hours to train a network and 2 hours to predict.

-4. `demo4` illustrates the common using pipeline of FD-DeepLoc on a small FOV without field-dependent aberrations (aberration maps are uniform).
+4. `demo4` illustrates the common using pipeline of FD-DeepLoc on a FOV without field-dependent aberrations (aberration maps are uniform).
 It is based on our experimental DMO-SaddlePoint PSF (1.2μm) NPC dataset (as shown in supplementary fig.5).
 The CoordConv is turned off as it will not learn any extra information from the spatially-invariant training data.
 This demo takes about 5 hours to train a network and 10 minutes to predict.

-5. `demo5` illustrates the common using pipeline of FD-DeepLoc on a large FOV with field-dependent aberrations.
-It is based on our experimental DMO-Tetrapod PSF (3μm) neuron dataset (as shown in fig.6).
-The dataset contains the first 16,000 raw frames of the entire FOV.
-This demo takes about 5 hours to train a network and 3 hours to predict.

 # Contact